This page lists the current operational instruments available to users at the JCMT.

 - Currently HARP cannot be tuned to frequencies 325-329 GHz LSB and 335 – 339 GHz USB.

 - The lack of these receptors hampers jiggle mapping.
-Work is ongoing replace the broken receptors.
+Work is ongoing to replace the broken receptors.
 The largest square fully sampled field of view with a HARP jiggle map is currently 1.5’x1.5′.
-If the full 2’x2′ jiggle field of view is required we recommend to use a small raster instead (114″x114″ 1/4 array spaced basket weaved).
+If the full 2’x2′ jiggle field of view is required we recommend using a small raster instead (114″x114″ 1/4 array spaced basket weaved).
 This will be less efficient with a factor of about 1.5 in time.

 - Sensitivity variations creating striping – worst at 13CO/C18O